JavierBaltar/chaos-engineering-getting-started/README.md

 ### **Architecture**
 ### **Components**
+- Chaos Center
+It is a centralized portal which provides a single pane of glass to configure, operate and monitor your experiments.
+The Center comes with the following features:
+  - Workflow creation and management from Chaos Hub or pre-defined yaml files.
+  - User management control.
+It supports creation of users and teams with Role Based Access Control.
+  - Monitor effect of chaos in real time with interleaved events and metrics from Prometheus Datasource
+  - Visualize workflow run statistics and aggregated schedules

+- Chaos Hub
+Chaos experiments are the custom resources on Kubernetes.
+The YAML specifications for these custom resources are hosted at the public ChaosHub (https://hub.litmuschaos.io).

 - Chaos Operator
 This operator is built using the Operator SDK framework and manages the lifecycle of a chaos experiment.